Val-in/Val-in/README.md

 # Hi, I'm Valeriia 👋

-I'm currently pursuing a Master's degree in Software Engineering, where I deepen my programming skills and explore new technologies through personal projects.
+I am currently taking a course at MEPhI, where I study development pipelines, system administration, algorithms, and strengthen my overall technical knowledge through hands-on projects.

 I have hands-on experience in Java, including backend logic, database integration, and API development, and I also have experience with C#/.NET projects.